 1. Common skates to Rhode Island waters targeted in commercial fisheries are the little skate (Leucoraja erinacea), also known as the summer or common skate, and the winter skate (Leucoraja ocellata), also called the big skate.
 The two species are very similar in appearance, and difficult for many people to tell apart.
-Skates are listed and discussed here together as this is how most skate fishery landings are reported to NMFS (NMFS 2009a).
+Skates are listed and discussed here together as this is how NMFS reports skate fishery landings (NMFS 2009a).